 | Move | Thawing (Statue to Dancer) | Cooling (Berserker to Dancer) |

-Opening is the Guardsman learning to unbar the gate.
-Not flinging it wide — that produces the Drowner — but finding the hinge that lets the visor rise.
-Returning brings the Wanderer home to settled attention.
+Allowing is the Gatekeeper learning to let what arrives come through.
+The gate lifting.
+Water flowing through into the dry channel.
+The empty cup catching its first current.
+The one who held everything back learning to sit in the stream and receive.
+Gathering brings the Wanderer home to settled attention.
 Bridging extends the Exile’s severed thread back toward connection.
 Thawing lets the Statue begin to move — first small movements, then sound, then the full range of what the body can say.

-From the over side: Bounding restores the membrane the Drowner has lost, giving reception its walls back without shutting the gate.
+From the over side: Limiting restores the membrane the Drowner has lost.
+The flood finding its banks.
+The cup rising from the deluge to rest at the waterline.
+Drowning hands finding a rod to hold.
+The one who was submerged learning to sit at the water’s edge.
 Releasing loosens the Obsessor’s locked grip.
 Differentiating finds the boundary the Devourer has dissolved — not by caring less, but by recovering the self that connection requires.
 Cooling channels the Berserker’s explosion back into the river’s banks.

 Land Paths: Restoring the Territory